 Anyone concerned about their hairline, a general drop in the thickness of their hair or excessive hair fall may benefit from a professional consultation, if even just to put their mind at rest and receive a diagnosis and advice.

 There are ways to minimise the risk of accelerating hereditary hair loss – such as avoiding stress, following a balanced diet and having a healthy lifestyle, not smoking, etc – but if you do have an active predisposition to genetic hairloss the eventual shedding is inevitable.
 It does not have to continue though.
-There are clinically-proven hair loss treatments available to help stabilise hair fall, encourage hair regrowth and prevent baldness in the long-term with on-going use.
+There are MHRA licensed and FDA approved, clinically-proven hair loss treatments available to help stabilise hair fall, encourage hair regrowth and prevent baldness in the long-term with on-going use.
+Having a consultation with a hair loss specialist can help to determine the optimum options suitable for the individual.